RajshekharLagshetti/Python_Files/README.md

-# Documents-on-Python-Learning-
+# Python-Files
-This repo contains jupyter notebooks files (regrading learning and practicing Python for Data Science) created while doing course on "Full Stack Data Science".
+This repo contains jupyter notebooks files (on learning and practicing Python for Data Science) created while doing course on "Full Stack Data Science".